 The members of the Audit Committee are Mr. Bottiglieri, Mr. Woodward and Mr. Silvers, each of whom is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules.
 Mr. Bottiglieri serves as Chairman of the Audit Committee.
 The Audit Committee operates pursuant to an Audit Committee Charter approved by the Board.
-The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the audited financial statements should be included in the Company's annual report on Form 10-K; reviewing and discussing with management and the auditors the Company's quarterly financial statements prior to the filings of its quarterly reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
-The Audit Committee is also responsible for aiding our Board in fair value pricing of debt and equity securities.
+The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit the accounts and records of the Company; reviewing and discussing with management and the auditors the annual audited financial statements of the Company, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the Board whether the auditors the Company's quarterly financial statements prior to the filings of its quarterly reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
+The Audit Committee is also responsible for aiding the Board in fair value pricing of debt and equity securities.
 The Board and Audit Committee use the services of an independent valuation firm to help them determine the fair value of certain securities.
-The Company's Board has determined that each of Mr. Bottiglieri, Mr. Woodward and Mr. Silvers qualify as an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.
+The Board and Audit Committee act of Mr. Bottiglieri, Mr. Woodward and Mr. Silvers qualify as an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.
 The Audit Committee Charter is available on the Company's website (www.horizontechnologyfinancecorp.com).